Iron486/Brain_cancer_classification/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/62444785/172029746-67c42131-0aea-460f-a3ea-e6b8e7013869.png" width="2435" height="9"/> </p>

-Clicking on the images, it can be noticed that the deeper we go, the less specific are the filters and the image is reduced in size,too.
+Clicking on the images, it can be noticed that the deeper we go, the less specific are the filters and the image is reduced in size, too.